Netanyahu delays judicial overhaul after mass protests

 People are also reading…

+Israel’s figurehead president, Isaac Herzog, welcomed the pause and said it was “time for frank, serious and responsible discussion that will lead urgently to calming spirits and lowering the flames.”

+Opposition leader Yair Lapid said that if the judicial overhaul was indeed halted, he was willing to hold dialogue brokered by the president.

-JERUSALEM (AP) — Tens of thousands of Israelis demonstrated outside parliament and workers launched a nationwide strike Monday in a dramatic escalation of the mass protest movement aimed at halting Prime Minister Benjamin Netanyahu’s plan to overhaul the judiciary.
+Netanyahu spoke after tens of thousands of Israelis demonstrated outside parliament and workers launched a nationwide strike Monday in a dramatic escalation of the mass protest movement aimed at halting his plan.

-But as Netanyahu remained silent, signs emerged that he would soon delay the divisive program.
-His national security minister, Itamar Ben-Gvir, announced late Monday that the plan was being put on hold for a month, giving time for the rival sides to seek a compromise.

 The chaos shut down much of the country and threatened to paralyze the economy.
 Departing flights from the main international airport were grounded.
 Large mall chains and universities closed their doors, and Israel's largest trade union called for its 800,000 members to stop work in health care, transit, banking and other fields.